 Raspberry Pi is a single-board computer (SBC) that can be quickly mounted to any TV or other output channels to create different projects.
 You do not necessarily need a TV unless you want to play games or do some coding.
 You can use these boards A+ and B+ in robots and in Internet of Things projects.
 There are several DIY projects posted on the Internet for you to try out.
 This article checks out the differences between Raspberry Pi A+ and Raspberry Pi B+.

 Raspberry Pi A+ vs Raspberry Pi B+

 Raspberry Pi B+ has double the memory compared to A+.
-The Raspberry Pi B+ memory is 512 SDRAM and A+ is just 256 MB SDRAM.
-The GPU processor of B+ is dual core VideoCore Multimedia Co Processer.
-It provides Open GL ES 2.0 which means 1080p definition.
-The GPU processor in A+ is same as that of B+.
+The Raspberry Pi B+ memory is 512 SDRAM, and A+ is just 256 MB SDRAM.
+The GPU processor of B+ is dual-core VideoCore Multimedia Co Processer.
+It provides Open GL ES 2.0, which means 1080p definition.
+The GPU processor in A+ is the same as that of B+.
 It too offers up to 1080p definition.

 To sum up, Raspberry B+ is better compared to Raspberry A+.
 The latter is useful when you need a tiny board with plenty of battery life.
 Otherwise, given the number of ports and memory of B+, it makes a good Single Computer Board for many tasks.